tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCollections.md

 ###Workflow Example
 1. Call [CreateSession][] to create an authentication token.
-2. Call GetCollections to get a list of collections that are specific to your user name.
+2. Call GetCollections to retrieve a list of collections that are available to download for the authenticated user and application.

 [StatusCodes]: ../../appendix/StatusCodes.md
 [CreateCustomer]: ../account/CreateCustomer.md